Gender Diversity in Music

 Music Victoria’s Gender Diversity Policy

 Music Victoria is committed to supporting, promoting and celebrating gender diversity in music.
-As part of this commitment Music Victoria will ensure participation of at least 40% women* and 40% men* across its activities, where practicable.
+As part of this commitment Music Victoria will ensure participation of at least 40% women across its activities, where practicable.
+This policy exists under Music Victoria’s overarching Diversity Mission and at times flexibility is required in order to meet other diversity goals (e.g. representation of First Peoples or People of Colour).
 Music Victoria will publish annual results to track progress against its gender diversity target.

 The Women’s Music Industry Advisory Panel has been established by Music Victoria to consider issues of women in Victoria’s contemporary music industry and community.